MafaldaSFerreira/physalia_adaptation_course-2024/05_day5/Tutorial_Day5_FunctionalAnn.md

 ## Getting started
 First, copy the directory `05_day5` into your home directory and go there.
-We will work from there for teh rest of the tutorial:
+This will be our working directory for the rest of the tutorial:
 ```bash
 cd
 cp -r ~/Share/physalia_adaptation_course/05_day5 .